equinor/tagreader-python/README.md

 Trend data is output as Pandas Dataframes.
 The HDF5 file format is used to cache results.

-You can view the full documentation at [https://equinor.github.io/tagreader-python/]

 ## Requirements

 Python >=3.8 with the following packages: